The Snow Queen

 But where was he?

 Gerda went many places looking for Kai.
 She went to see a witch.
 The witch tried to trick Gerda into staying with her forever.
 Gerda ran out very fast, just in time.
-Then she met a crow.
-The crow told Gerda that to find Kai, she must go to the palace of a Princess.
+She met a crow.
+The crow told Gerda that to find Kai, she must go to the palace of a certain Princess.

 So off went Gerda to the palace of the Princess.
 The Princess did not know anything about Kai.
 But she gave Gerda warm clothes and a beautiful coach she could ride on her way.

 Gerda was riding her coach when a band of robbers jumped up from behind.
-Their leader, a Robber Girl, forced Gerda to go in the coach.
-She took the reins.
-Gerda was her prisoner!
+Their leader, a Robber Girl, forced Gerda into her coach.
+She took the reins and rode on.
+Now Gerda was her prisoner!

-Gerda was not only a prisoner, but she had no more clue than ever where to find Kai.
+And worse, she had no more clue than ever on where to find Kai.

 The Robber Girl took Gerda back to the house where she lived.
 Gerda must sleep in the barn, in a corner next to a reindeer.